De Minimis Threshold by Country: When Import Duties Apply

 What Happens Above vs. Below the De Minimis Threshold?

-In countries where de minimis thresholds are actively enforced, the difference between being just below and just above the threshold can be dramatic.
+In countries where de minimis thresholds are actively enforced, the difference between just below and just above the line can be dramatic.
 The table below shows the general distinction.

-Important: In the United States, this distinction is currently moot.
-Since the global suspension of duty-free de minimis treatment took effect on August 29, 2025, all shipments into the U.S. owe duties regardless of value.
-The below/above framework still applies to other countries with active de minimis thresholds.
+In the United States, this distinction is currently moot.
+Since the global suspension took effect on August 29, 2025, all shipments owe duties regardless of value.
+The below/above framework still applies to other countries with active thresholds.

 | Requirement | Below De Minimis | Above De Minimis |